pyOpenSci/pyopensci.github.io/_pages/home.md

 3. **Submit a package to pyOpenSci**.
 We are looking for Python packages that support scientific Python community.
 Read more about our [review process and scope](https://www.pyopensci.org/dev_guide/peer_review/aims_scope.html)
-4. **Volunteer to be a reviewer for pyOpenSci**.
+4. <a href="https://forms.gle/wvwLaLQre58YLHpD6" target="_blank">**Volunteer to be a reviewer for pyOpenSci**</a>.
 We are looking for people who can help review software packages as they are submitted.
 5. **Help with technical infrastructure**. pyOpenSci has a few pieces of technical infrastructure (like this site) which need maintenance and development.
 6. **Spread the word**! pyOpenSci is a community-driven project.
 Tell your friends, recommend that a colleague submit a package, mention us at conferences, spread the word!
+7. Help us build our online presense!
+We need help spreading the word to the community using social media.
+Help us by talking about pyopensci at a meeting and / or  supporting our social media presence.
+Do you have graphic skills?
+We will also need a logo at some point!

 ### Community meetings